carolsworld/NX_TSC/README.md

 ---
 # Overview

-This repository explores whether combining network, host and process indicators enhances detection of stealthy multi-step APT behaviors in industrial cyber-physical systems.
+This repository explores whether combining network, host and process indicators enhances detection of stealthy multi-step APT behaviors (especially Living off the Land techniques) in Cyber-Physical Systems and related Industrial Control Systems.

 The first goal of this simulation setup for OT process was to:
 - **Detect physical process anomalies** using LSTM-FCN classifiers on time series data.